Need Help? Give us a call.

-Debt-based crowdfunding is somewhat similar to getting a loan from a bank, except that a large amount of individuals lend you a small amount, with the expectation they will be paid back the principal along with interest.
+Debt-based crowdfunding is somewhat similar to getting a loan from a bank, except that a large amount of individuals lend you a small amount, with the expectation that they will be paid back the principal along with interest.
 Contributors don’t receive a reward or equity in exchange for their investment.

-Understanding the benefits and drawbacks to crowdfunding, as well as the types of crowdfunding, can help improve your chances at success, and ultimately guide you toward the next steps of building and growing your own company!
+Understanding the benefits and drawbacks of crowdfunding, as well as the types of crowdfunding, can help improve your chances at success, and ultimately guide you toward the next steps of building and growing your own company!